Michael W. McConnell

-Michael William McConnell (born May 18, 1955) is an American constitutional law scholar who served as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit from 2002 to 2009.
+Michael William McConnell (born May 18, 1955) is an American jurist who served as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit from 2002 to 2009.
 Since 2009, McConnell has been a professor and Director of the Stanford Constitutional Law Center at Stanford Law School.
 He is also a senior fellow at Stanford University's Hoover Institution, and Senior Of Counsel to the Litigation Practice Group at Wilson Sonsini Goodrich & Rosati.
 In May 2020, Facebook appointed him to its content oversight board.
-In 2020, McConnell published The President Who Would Not Be King: Executive Power under the Constitution by Princeton University Press.
+In 2020, McConnell published The President Who Would Not Be King: Executive Power under the Constitution (Princeton University Press).

 Biography

 McConnell graduated from Michigan State University's James Madison College with a Bachelor of Arts degree in 1976.
-He received his Juris Doctor (J.D.) from the University of Chicago Law School in 1979, where he was an editor of the University of Chicago Law Review.
-He was a law clerk for J. Skelly Wright, United States Court of Appeals for the District of Columbia Circuit from 1979 to 1980 and for United States Supreme Court justice William J. Brennan Jr., from 1980 to 1981.
+He received his J.D. degree from the University of Chicago Law School in 1979, where he was an editor of the University of Chicago Law Review.

+After law school, McConnell was a law clerk for Judge J. Skelly Wright of the U.S. Court of Appeals for the District of Columbia Circuit from 1979 to 1980 and for U.S. Supreme Court justice William J. Brennan Jr., from 1980 to 1981.
 He was an assistant general counsel at the Office of Management and Budget from 1981 to 1983 and an assistant to the Solicitor General from 1983 to 1985.
 From 1985 to 1996 McConnell was a professor at the University of Chicago Law School, where he brought Barack Obama on a fellowship after being impressed with a suggestion Obama, the Harvard Law Review president, had made about one of McConnell's articles.
 He has been a professor at the University of Utah S.J.
 Quinney College of Law and a visiting professor at Harvard Law School and the New York University School of Law.